eduNEXT/drydock/README.rst

 Workaround to upgrade from Maple to Palm
 ----------------------------------------

-The upgrade from Maple to Palm fails because an issue with a squashed migrations in `edx-enterprise <https://github.com/openedx/edx-enterprise/blob/3.61.11/integrated_channels/blackboard/migrations/0001_initial_squashed_0014_alter_blackboardlearnerassessmentdatatransmissionaudit_enterprise_course_enrollment_id.py>`_.
-To go around this issue, we need to apply migrations in a older version of edx-enterprise (3.60.4).
+The upgrade from Maple to Palm fails because an issue with a squashed migration in `edx-enterprise <https://github.com/openedx/edx-enterprise/blob/3.61.11/integrated_channels/blackboard/migrations/0001_initial_squashed_0014_alter_blackboardlearnerassessmentdatatransmissionaudit_enterprise_course_enrollment_id.py>`_.
+To go around this issue, we need to apply migrations using an older version of edx-enterprise (3.60.4).

 1. Run the sync to Palm without init jobs or upgrade jobs enabled.
 2. Once with the LMS Deployment in the Palm version, go to one pod and run the following commands: